eswarm/DebugPurge/README.md

 You can find it on the play store @ https://play.google.com/store/apps/details?id=in.eswarm.debugpurge

-Credits : https://github.com/sudhirkhanger For the original idea
+Credits : https://github.com/sudhirkhanger for the idea